-The eFDB form templates (without study/ trial codes, etc) should be available as printed hard copies at each test site, as a backup for sudden outages.
-These blank forms are available on the IR-4 Website.
-Researcher Resources https://www.ir4project.org/fc/fc-researcher-resources/.
+The eFDB form templates (in the Paper Raw Data Notebook) should be available as printed hard copies at each test site, as a backup for sudden outages.
+These blank forms are available in the eFDB Attachments, or ask your Regional Field Coordinator or Study Director.